 The most popular time of year to visit the Maldives is from December to March.
 That coincides with the northeast monsoon (November until April).
 It’s actually the Maldives’ driest season and an optimal time for scuba diving and snorkelling.

 The southwest monsoon brings rains.
-The wettest months of year are typically July and August though weather patterns are proving increasingly difficult to predict.
+The wettest months of the year are typically July and August though weather patterns are proving increasingly difficult to predict.
 That may mean nothing more than short, heavy showers.
-Accommodation prices dip during the southwest monsoon season, meaning it can be a best time of year to visit the Maldives to get a value for money holiday at a luxury resort.
+Accommodation prices dip during the southwest monsoon season, meaning it can be the best time of year to visit the Maldives to get a value for money holiday at a luxury resort.